Buyer’s Guide to Force Plates

 Once you have decided to invest in force plate technology and you know the features you need, one of your final considerations should be to determine which brand/s and model/s fit your budget.
 After all, even though many health and performance professionals might want to analyze gait and running, most organizations do not have the budget, space, time or expertise to build and operate research-style gait laboratories.

-When comparing force plate options it is important to understand what pricing model the company works on, what is included and – perhaps most importantly – what is not included.
+When comparing force plate options, it is important to understand what pricing model the company works on, what is included and – perhaps most importantly – what is not included.

-At VALD, we offer a transparent subscription pricing model which grants clients access to hardware, software, support, continuous innovation and data-informed insights, all at one price.
+At VALD, we offer a transparent subscription pricing model that grants clients access to hardware, software, support, continuous innovation and data-informed insights, all at one price.
 It is also all-inclusive of a comprehensive warranty and continuous training and education, providing peace of mind that your product will be supported and that you and your team will be ready to get the most out of your force plate system.

-At VALD, we offer a transparent subscription pricing model which grants clients access to hardware, software, support, continuous innovation and data-informed insights, all at one price.
+At VALD, we offer a transparent subscription pricing model that grants clients access to hardware, software, support, continuous innovation and data-informed insights, all at one price.
 It is also all-inclusive of a comprehensive warranty and continuous training and education.

 Some examples of unique features that have resulted from ForceDecks’ continuous innovation over the years (each of which has been rolled out to all ForceDecks users at no additional cost) include:

-VALD Hub: our centralized platform for all VALD products and data, featuring reporting, administration, insights, digital health tools and integrated normative data.
+VALD Hub: Our centralized platform for all VALD products and data, featuring reporting, administration, insights, digital health tools and integrated normative data.

-VALDHub: The central data and administration platform for VALD systems.
+VALD Hub: The central data and administration platform for VALD systems.

-VALDHub: The central data and administration platform for VALD systems.
+VALD Hub: The central data and administration platform for VALD systems.

-ForceDecks Vision: A recent feature from VALD, enabling you to record video and force plate data simultaneously which is automatically time-synced and annotated – a big step forward in helping clinicians and patients understand previously complex force plate data.
+ForceDecks Vision: A recent feature from VALD, enabling you to record video and force plate data simultaneously, which is automatically time-synced and annotated – a big step forward in helping clinicians and patients understand previously complex force plate data.

-AutoDetect: enabling over a dozen different tests to be automatically recognized and immediately analyzed without the need to pre-select the test type.
+AutoDetect: Enabling over a dozen different tests to be automatically recognized and immediately analyzed without the need to pre-select the test type.
 This means that any of these tests can be performed in quick succession as part of a test battery.

-We know that purchasing force plates can be a daunting process, but at VALD we want to help you make the right decision – even if it turns out that ForceDecks is not the best choice for you.
+We know that purchasing force plates can be a daunting process, but at VALD, we want to help you make the right decision – even if it turns out that ForceDecks is not the best choice for you.
 If you would like help in your decision-making process, contact us at info@vald.com.